NouraHussein88/AutomationAssignment/README.md

-# Apply the task using native Selenium
+# Apply the task using native selenium

 The main Frameworks included in the project:
   - Selenium Webdriver